Year of Call: 2020

 Business and Human Rights Guidebook, Action4Justice (2019)

 ‘Pathways to Justice in a Globalised World: An Assessment of the Justiciability of the Extraterritorial Obligations in the Area of Economic, Social and Cultural Rights' (2018) Amsterdam Center for International Law No. 2018-09

-Thomas & Quadad v Attorney General (Constitutional Court of Guyana): Ongoing constitutional case challenging compatibility of oil and gas exploration of the Guyanese coast with the constitutional right to a healthy environment.
+Thomas & Quadad v Attorney General (2021) 2021-HC-DEM-CIV-FDA-742 (Constitutional Court of Guyana): Ongoing constitutional case challenging compatibility of oil and gas exploration of the Guyanese coast with the constitutional right to a healthy environment.

-Johnstone & Johnstone v Glasgow City Council (Glasgow Employment Tribunal): Pending whistleblowing, health and safety, working time and minimum wage claim brought on behalf of foster carers following EAT judgment on employment status.
+Johnstone & Johnstone v Glasgow City Council Case Nos: 4103972/16 & 4103973 (Glasgow Employment Tribunal): Ongoing whistleblowing, health and safety and working time claim brought on behalf of foster carers following EAT judgment on employment status.